braxtonhall/ziyi.zip/README.md

 - Stars ON/OFF
 - Rewatch ON/OFF
 - Heart ON/OFF

-- Review change frequency
+Divide into the following sections

-  - Daily
+- Movies
-  - Every new tab
+- Appearance
-- Clear history
+- About

 ### HOUSEKEEPING